ashwinrayaprolu1984/jermit/docs/worklog.md

+March 2, 2018

+I have a little bit of time to put into this, so let's see where it is at...

+We are compiling again, with some stubs now for header encoding/decoding and a test case.
+Corrected some minor comment typos in Kermit along the way.

 January 11, 2018

 Stubbing in Zmodem now.
 We start by copying Kermit as-is, and then change things.
-Looking through Qodem's code, Zmodem actually might be all that bad.
+Looking through Qodem's code, Zmodem actually might note be all that bad.
 Now that I know what bugs to look for in rzsz, and with all the generic file transfer stuff factored out already, Zmodem might just be a few days of effort rather than the weeks of slog it was the first time.

 January 2, 2018